How to control your anger

 Talk it out

 If you are angry with someone else, try to be as calm as possible when speaking to them about it.
 Try to listen to what they are saying so that both of you can work on solving the problem.
 Taking turns to listen to each other and repeating back what the other person has said can help to show that you are hearing them.
-When both people practice this it generally increases feeling of being understood, which reduces anger.
+When both people practice this, it generally increases one’s sense of being understood and heard, which can reduce anger.

 It also helps to speak to someone you trust about what’s making you angry, even if they have nothing to do with it.
 People often feel better after venting their frustrations, but remember to try and take steps to deal with whatever is bothering you once you’ve let it all out.